-- Italy -
+- Arizona, USA -

 Voice For Us Disclaimer: This story is sourced from official news outlets.
 Links included.

 Details may be removed or additional information may be provided in future should such sources report an update.